gdevaney/WallAI/index.md

 <img src="{{site.baseurl}}/assets/images/hd_example.png" width="100%"/> \
 Home Depot's ProjectColor Example

-In order to train and test our models, we used the Large-scale Scene Understanding (LSUN) bedroom image dataset from Kaggle.
-After downloading the repository, we scraped the images by hand to exclude bedroom scenes without walls.
+In order to train and test our models, we used the ADE20K bedroom segmented image dataset.
+After downloading the repository, we scraped the images by hand to exclude bedroom scenes with impurities (text, log cabins, etc.) and aggregate the human generated wall segments into a mask.
 An example of the kinds of images used in our project are below:

 <img src="{{site.baseurl}}/assets/images/bedroom_example.jpg" width="50%"/>